How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 - Alert you to any changes in program status

-- Help you prepare documentation that would be needed if the program launches
+- Help you prepare documentation needed for your Gold Card application

-Choose an attorney with experience in investment-based immigration and business visa categories.
+Choose an attorney with experience in gift-based and investment-based immigration pathways.
 The Law Offices of [Attorney Name] or similar firms specializing in EB-5 and investor categories can provide relevant expertise.

 2. Prepare Your Documentation Now